Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Introduction

 Here, we draw on work in cognitive science to identify a key theme that we believe unifies and generalizes some of these past findings, and points towards a solution.
 Specifically, we identify the capacity for \emph{latent learning} \citep{blodgett1929effect,tolman1948cognitive} as a key gap between natural and artificial intelligence.
 Latent learning is the ability of a system to learn information that is not relevant to the task at hand, but that might be useful for a different future task---which can also be seen as a way of implementing a form of ``prospective learning'' \citep{desilva2023prospective}.
-We suggest that AI systems fail to exhibit latent learning in most cases---that is, AI only learns information insofar as it is relevant to the \emph{current} task, and only \emph{applies} information it has learned in the past insofar as it is \emph{explicitly or associatively cued} by the current task.
-This is \emph{not} to say that parametric learning does not generalize well in many cases; indeed, one of the key features of parametric learning is its ability to integrate learning over many experiences to improve generalization within a family of related tasks.
-However, we will argue that this type of task-driven parametric learning struggles to apply \emph{specific information} from prior experiences that could be useful in a \emph{sufficiently different} task at a later time.
-We will provide several examples and a more formal sketch of this perspective below, unifying a number of previous findings about failures of generalization and highlighting new ones.
+We suggest that AI systems fail to exhibit latent learning in most cases---that is, AI only learns information insofar as it is relevant to the \emph{current} task, and only \emph{applies} information it has learned in the past insofar as it is \emph{explicitly cued} by the current task or available through \emph{similarity-based} or \emph{process-based} generalization from it.
+This is \emph{not} to say that parametric learning does not generalize well in many cases; one of the key features of parametric learning is its ability to integrate learning over many experiences to improve generalization.
+Indeed, there is a long history of connectionist research documenting the generalization capacities of parametric learning via semantic similarity \citep[e.g.][]{hinton1986learning,rogers2004semantic} or learning generalizable procedures or functions, \citep[e.g][]{rumelhart1986learning}.
+However, we will argue that this type of task-driven parametric learning is distinct from the latent learning of \emph{specific information} from prior experiences that could be useful in a \emph{sufficiently different} task at a later time.
+We elaborate this distinction in the Background section below.